 - (1) IN GENERAL A local educational agency may receive funds under this part only if such agency conducts outreach to all parents and family members and implements programs, activities, and procedures for the involvement of parents and family members in programs assisted under this part consistent with this section.
-Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of participating children. - (2) WRITTEN POLICY Each local educational agency that receives funds under this part shall develop jointly with, agree on with, and distribute to parents and family members of participating children a written parental and family engagement involvement policy.
-The policy shall be incorporated into the local educational agency's plan developed under Section 1112, establish the agency's expectations and objectives for meaningful for parent and family involvement, and describe how the agency will: - (A) Involve parents in the joint development of the plan under Section 1112 and the process of school review and improvement under Section 1116. - (A) involve parents and family members in jointly developing the local educational agency plan under section 1112, and the development of support and improvement plans under paragraphs (1) and (2) of section 1111(d). - (B) Provide the coordination, technical assistance, and other support necessary to assist participating schools in planning and implementing effective parental involvement activities to improve student academic achievement and school performance. - (B) provide the coordination, technical assistance, and other support necessary to assist and build the capacity of all participating schools within the local educational agency in planning and implementing effective parent and family involvement activities to improve student academic achievement and school performance, which may include meaningful consultation with employers, business leaders, and philanthropic organizations, or individuals with expertise in effectively engaging parents and family members in education; - (C) Build the schools' and parents' capacity for strong parental involvement as described in Subsection (e). - (C) coordinate and integrate parent and family engagement strategies under this part with parent and family engagement strategies, to the extent feasible and appropriate, with other relevant Federal,

-State, and local laws and programs;
+Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of participating children. - (2) WRITTEN POLICY Each local educational agency that receives funds under this part shall develop jointly with, agree on with, and distribute to parents and family members of participating children a written parent-and family engagement policy.
+The policy shall be incorporated into the local educational agency's plan developed under Section 1112, establish the agency's expectations and objectives for meaningful parent and family involvement, and describe how the agency will: - (A) involve parents and family members in jointly developing the local educational agency plan under section 1112, and the development of support and improvement plans under paragraphs (1) and (2) of section 1111(d). - (B) provide the coordination, technical assistance, and other support necessary to assist and build the capacity of all participating schools within the local educational agency in planning and implementing effective parent and family involvement activities to improve student academic achievement and school performance, which may include meaningful consultation with employers, business leaders, and philanthropic organizations, or individuals with expertise in effectively engaging parents and family members in education; - (C) coordinate and integrate parent and family engagement strategies under this part with parent and family engagement strategies, to the extent feasible and appropriate, with other relevant Federal, State, and local laws and programs; - (D) conduct, with the meaningful involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of all schools served under this part, including identifying- - (i) barriers to greater participation by parents in activities authorized by this section (with

-- (D) Coordinate and integrate parental involvement strategies under this part with parental involvement strategies under other programs, such as the Head Start program, Reading Home Instruction Program for Preschool Youngsters, and state-run preschool programs. - (D) conduct, with the meaningful involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of all schools served under this part, including identifying- - (i) barriers to greater participation by parents in activities authorized by this section (with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background); - (ii) the needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers; and - (iii) strategies to support successful school and family interactions; - (E) Conduct, with the involvement of parents, an annual evaluation of the content and effectiveness of the parental involvement policy in improving the academic quality of the schools served under this part, including identifying barriers to greater participation by parents in activities authorized by this section (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background), and use the findings of such evaluation to design strategies for more effective parental involvement and to revise, if necessary, the parental involvement policies described in this section. - (E) use the findings of such evaluation in subparagraph (D) to design evidence-based strategies for more effective parental involvement, and to revise, if necessary, the parent and family engagement policies described in this section; and - (F) Involve parents in the activities of the schools served under this part. - (F) involve parents in the activities of the schools served under this part, which may include establishing a parent advisory board comprised of a sufficient number and representative group of parents or family members served by the local educational agency to adequately represent the needs of the population served by such agency for the purposes of developing, revising, and reviewing the parent and family engagement policy."
+- particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background); - (ii) the needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers; and - (iii) strategies to support successful school and family interactions; - (E) use the findings of such evaluation in subparagraph (D) to design evidence-based strategies for more effective parental involvement, and to revise, if necessary, the parent and family engagement policies described in this section; and - (F) involve parents in the activities of the schools served under this part, which may include establishing a parent advisory board comprised of a sufficient number and representative group of parents or family members served by the local educational agency to adequately represent the needs of the population served by such agency for the purposes of developing, revising, and reviewing the parent and family engagement policy."